CraigStuntz/CraigStuntz.github.io/drafts/2024-08-30-how-to-keep-a-secret.markdown

 ### Client Secrets

-A client secret is a secret which a service account can use to get access to a resource.
-At first, it would seem to be the same as a password, but the rules for keeping secure are totally different.
+A client secret is a secret which a service account can use to get access to a resource, such as an AWS access key and secret pair.
+At first, it would seem to be the same as a password, but the rules for keeping a client secret secure are totally different.

 A _key property_ of a client secret is that it must be available in decrypted form on the server.
 This is totally different from how passwords are stored.